- Pro Video

 The P900 feels lighter than it looks.
 In the world of point-and-shoots, this is a good thing.
 It does not have the metallic heft that many love to find when they pick up a camera, but this thing is designed to travel with you without weighing you down.

 The design is sharp and, to an outsider, you can tell that this camera is all about the lens.
 With a 67mm diameter objective lens, the glass dominates the design.
 The P900 is a big lens with an ergonomic handgrip on one side and a pop-up flash affixed to the top.
 From every angle aside from the rear, this camera is 80% lens.
-Zoom out and it looks like the P900 more than doubles in length.
+Zoom in and it looks like the P900 more than doubles in length.

 The rear LCD screen measures 3.0" diagonally and features 921k-dot resolution.
 It is fully articulated and can flip out, rotate, and face forward.
 Articulated screens are something that, if you have been shooting SLR and DSLR cameras for years, you probably never missed.
 Once you use one on a point-and-shoot, mirrorless, or new DSLR camera, you will wonder how you ever got along without it.